Land Use Advocacy Works!

 Save Mount Diablo has protected tens of thousands of acres of land from development by advocating for their preservation.
 We work with developers, regulators, and lawmakers to develop pragmatic solutions that allow growth and development in a way that permanently protects as much open space as possible.
 We are widely recognized as being excellent representatives for our wild lands.

 The biggest threat to preserving these natural lands is development.

-About half of Mount Diablo is privately held land.
-Much of the land surrounding the mountain is also in private hands.
+About one third of the land on and around Mount Diablo is at risk.
 Of the more than 400,000 acres of natural landscape in the Bay Area at risk of development, the largest proportion is in Contra Costa County.

 Below are some examples of threats to the mountain and how Save Mount Diablo works to counter these threats.

 Sometimes as an initial step in trying to develop open space, landowners will try to subdivide (divide one large piece into several smaller pieces) a large parcel of land.
 Large parcels are harder to build on.
 Think of the typical house.
 Most houses are on lots of less than one acre, not one house per 10 acres.
 More, smaller pieces of land mean more potential development sites.
 Save Mount Diablo monitors these proposals and makes sure the rules are followed to disclose and mitigate potential environmental impacts.

 In 2010, developers in Brentwood sought to overturn a voter-approved urban limit line in an effort to build 1,300 houses and develop commercial areas on 740 acres of protected agricultural land and open space.
 Save Mount Diablo teamed up with Brentwood residents and other environmental groups to defeat the developer-sponsored Measure F in June 2010.